How to Cite a YouTube Video in APA Style | Format & Examples

 To cite a YouTube video in APA Style, you include the person or organization that uploaded it, their channel name (if different from their real name), the upload date, the video title (italicized), “Video” in square brackets, the name of the site, and a link to the video.

 Note that the same format works for other video sites like Vimeo; just replace “YouTube” with the name of whatever site the video is from.
-TV shows are cited differently.
+APA TV show citations are different.

 You can also use our free APA citation generator to generate YouTube citations in APA Style.